Educational Concerts

 Audience: Elementary.

-November 10, 2026February 12, 2027, 10:30 a.m.March 9, 2027, at 10 a.m.
+November 10, 2026, 10 a.m.,February 12, 2027, 10:30 a.m.March 9, 2027, at 10 a.m.

 Wednesday Morning Concerts

-In an expansion of our morning series for adults, The Sheldon will offer high school groups the opportunity to attend the 10 a.m. concerts with up-close access to the artist in a Q&A afterward.
+In an expansion of our morning series for adults, The Sheldon will offer middle and high school groups the opportunity to attend the 10 a.m. concerts with up-close access to the artist in a Q&A afterward.
 These widely varied concerts feature amazing artists from St. Louis and beyond.
 Tickets will be booked through our group sales manager.

-25-26 dates are announced below!
+26/27 dates are listed below!